-Noncontrolling interests primarily relate to the amount attributable to LAZ-MD Holdings' ownership interest in the net income of Lazard Group, amounts related to Edgewater, and various LAM-related general partnership interests ("GPs") in limited partnerships held directly by certain of our LAM managing directors and investment companies which are deemed to be controlled by the Company.
+Noncontrolling interests primarily relate to amounts related to Edgewater, and various LAM-related general partnership interests ("GPs") in limited partnerships held directly by certain of our LAM managing directors and investment companies which are deemed to be controlled by the Company.
 See Note 15 of Notes to Consolidated Financial Statements for information regarding the Company's noncontrolling interests.